takelley1/linux-notes/bigbang.md

 ### Installation

 - Issue: The `zarf-init` package fails to deploy during the installation process.
+- Symptoms: Logs of `rook-ceph-operator`: `2026-04-15 17:32 08 710646 E | ceph-block-pool-controller: failed to reconcile CephBlockPool "rook-ceph/ceph-blockpool". failed to create pool "ceph-blockpool" failed to initialize pool "ceph-blockpool" for RBD use. signal: interrupt`
+- Fix:
-- Fix: Run `wipefs -a -f /dev/sdb` on all infra nodes, then recreate all worker nodes and rerun the installation.
+  - Run `wipefs -a -f /dev/sdb` on all infra nodes, then recreate all worker nodes and rerun the installation.
+  - Also make sure the disk mode in vSphere is `dependent`.
+Select VM -> Edit settings -> Select disk -> Disk Mode
 - You can also try running the `zarf package deploy zarf-package-path.zst` manually to see more detailed debug logging.
 <br><br>
 - Issue: Failed to connect to nodes during cluster installation process.